cs-uob/COMSM0085/exercises/part2/src/scrape/soup.md

 ## Setup

-First, you'll need to install `python3` and `py3-pip` if you didn't already install those packages as part of the Build Tools exercises in Part 1.

-Next, you want to install the BeautifulSoup library, which you can achieve with `sudo pip install bs4` (or just `pip install bs4` to use the user installation mode).
+First, you want to install the BeautifulSoup library, which you can achieve with `sudo apt install python3-bs4`.
+Python does have its own package manager, `pip`, but it would get in the way of our system-wide package management to use it here.

-You can test that python is working by just typing `python` at the command line -- it should launch the interactive interpreter, which will prompt you for Python code with `>>>`.
+You can test that Python is working by just typing `python3` at the command line -- it should launch the interactive interpreter, which will prompt you for Python code with `>>>`.
 Type `from bs4 import BeautifulSoup`.
 If this completes then you've successfully imported the library.